IRicTheCoder/GuuFramework/.features/guu.md

 - Enums can only be injected into the game during the Initialization step of the mod, meaning that it is only usable inside the `ModMain.Init()` method.
 - Allows for any enum to be injected dynamically.
 - Can use `EnumInject` annotation to mark a class for enum injection.
-  - Will inject and set the field value to the inject one for any field of any enum type.
+  - Will inject and set the field value to the injected one for any field of any enum type.
   - Fields must be `static` and `readonly`
   - Fields need to have the default value of `0`
 - If the enum name already exists, it will populate the field with the current value instead of making a new one.